This week on Culture with Travel, we’re interviewing travel preneur Pats of Lisbon with Pats. Learn what drove her to launch a tour company.

 Why is exploring local culture important to you?
 How do you think it tells the story of a place?

 Pardon for my lack of impartiality, but there’s no sense in visiting a place without being in contact with its local culture.
-Why one bothers to fly far-fetching distances (or even short ones) to be closed in a resort or hotel without any contact whatsoever with the destination or the local culture?For me, the point of traveling is to have an inner journey, learning with others, acquiring… Click To Tweet
+Why one bothers to fly far-fetching distances (or even short ones) to be closed in a resort or hotel without any contact whatsoever with the destination or the local culture?For me, the point of traveling is to have an inner journey, learning with others, acquiring new perspectives, even evolving as a human being.
+Click To Tweet

 Local culture stories and history are of uttermost importance, otherwise one risks missing out on a fantastic opportunity of understanding what is to be human and keeps on repeating the same mistakes, just to mention a few.